jfields4733/Jordan/-2VoltageControlledBuffer/README.md

 #### Testing

+Both sw[1:0] should be able to turn on LED0.
+It should act as an OR gate.

 Here is the above different from the two state situation from the first lab.
 When sw0 is 0, the tristate buffer doesn't try to ground the LED.
 It outputs nothing. *What is the difference between 0 (false) and nothing .. don't care .. high input impedance... etc?*

 When the output is nothing, it makes it seem as though the wire has been removed from the circuit.
 This means that whatever other outputs are connected to the circuit will have sole decision-making power in the overall output of the circuit.